ocReaper/naming-convention-analyzer/README.md

 #### NamingConventionAnalyzer.Functions.ActionPrefix

-Ensures that a function must start with:
+Ensures that a function must start with a verb.
+In case the function starts with a prefix: the second word will be used in check.

-- compose
-- create
-- delete
-- fetch
-- get
-- handle
-- remove
-- reset
-- set

 #### NamingConventionAnalyzer.Functions.BoolPrefix